What Are You Looking For?

 Not every workplace is suited to an onsite clinic or in-person occupational healthcare program.

 Organizations that cannot support an onsite employee health clinic, or that may not be able to maintain a clinic during all hours workers are on duty, can still provide injured workers with experienced care if they are injured.
-Workers can receive an assessment in minutes, without leaving work, and receive immediate first aid or be sent to an offsite facility that can meet their needs.
+Workers can receive an assessment in minutes, without leaving work, and receive immediate first aid recommendations or be sent to an offsite facility that can meet their needs.

 Injury triage expands access to quality occupational healthcare for workers who may not otherwise have access, allowing them to receive care no matter where or when they work.